-You will have a double apartment with insuite toilet and shower.
-A bed, desk, chair, air-conditioning, refrigerator, one TV and overhead light are provided.
+You will have a double apartment with ensuite toilet and shower.
+A bed, desk, chair, air conditioning, refrigerator, one TV and overhead light are provided.
 Bed sheets, pillows, and blankets are provided.
 Towels are not provided.
-You may wish to bring towels with you, or purchase once on site.
+You may wish to bring towels with you or purchase once on site.
 Your linens will be washed once every two months for no charge.
-If you would like additional cleanings, you can request those for 100 Thai baht per cleaning.
+If you would like additional cleanings, you can request those for 100 Thai Baht per cleaning.

 The bathrooms generally have western-style toilets.
-Please note that outside of your accommodations you may find non-flushing toilets, meaning toilets are flushed with a bucket of water, or a squat toilet (squatty potty) that is basically a hole in the ground.
+Please note that outside of your accommodations, you may find non-flushing toilets, meaning toilets are flushed with a bucket of water.
 You will need to provide your own toilet paper as well.

-Note that you are going to a tropical region.
-Walls are thinner (they don't need insulation), and insects are larger (they live year-round!) than they are in the Midwest.
+Note that you are going to a tropical

+region.
+Walls are thinner (they don't need insulation) and insects are larger (they live year-round!) than they are in the Midwest.
 Cockroaches are common, as are other large insects.
 This part of life often requires some adjustment for students from colder climates!
 If you find large insects within your apartment, it doesn't necessarily mean your apartment is dirty, it is just a reality to living in a tropical environment.